nwjs/node/doc/api/test.md

 });
 ```

+> **Note:** `beforeEach` and `afterEach` hooks are triggered
+> between each subtest execution.

 In this example, `await` is used to ensure that both subtests have completed.
-This is necessary because parent tests do not wait for their subtests to
+This is necessary because tests do not wait for their subtests to
-complete.
+complete, unlike tests created within suites.
 Any subtests that are still outstanding when their parent finishes
 are cancelled and treated as failures.
 Any subtest failures cause the parent
 test to fail.